dancancro/great-big-example-application/README.md

-# Angular2 State Demo
+# Angular2 State & Data Demo

-Exploring State and Data management with @ngrx/store and http in an Angular2 demo
+Exploring approaches to State and Data management from controllers to @ngrx/store

+## What is it?
+This is a demonstration project that attempts to explore and illustrate the progression of approaches to data management from the 'Angular 1 Way', through changes to http with observables all the way to the current state of the art utilising the flux/redux implementation @ngrx/store.

+Also, While there are some other examples of using flux/redux/@ngrx/store with http, I didn't find any of them to be easy to understand.

 ## Prerequisites
 You will need to have [Git](https://git-scm.com/) and [Node.js + NPM](http://nodejs.org) installed on your machine.